 So, here are the three different routes you can take when you're ready to export your Salesforce data:

-Now we’ve discussed the reasons for extracting your data, and the tools at your disposal, let’s take a look at some scenarios for each, and how to use them.
+Now we’ve discussed the reasons for exporting your data, and the tools at your disposal, let’s take a look at some scenarios for each, and how to use them.

 Option 1 - Using Salesforce functionality and free tools